 Ease of Attaching Car Seat

-The Liteway is above average for car seat attachment ease with a 7 of 10 in our tests.
-This score is significantly better than the average of 5.5 for the group, but not good enough to compete with the perfect score of 10 earned by the Doona that is a car seat and stroller in one.
+The Liteway earned a 7 of 10 for ease of car seat attachment and is better than the average of 5.5 for the group, but not good enough to compete with the 10 earned by the Doona that is a car seat and stroller in one.

-The Liteway is only compatible with the Chicco Keyfit family of infant car seats.
-We tested ours with the Chicco Keyfit 30, an award-winning seat from our best infant car seat review.
-The Liteway, as well as other Chicco strollers, are designed specifically to accommodate their native seats so it seems like it should be easier to attach the carrier to this car seat than it was.
+The Liteway, which is only compatible with the Chicco Keyfit infant car seats, was tested with the Chicco Keyfit 30.
+This an award-winning seat from our best infant car seat review.
+The Liteway is designed specifically to accommodate Chicco seats.

-Installing the car seat requires folding the toddler portion of the stroller all the way forward; this is unlike any other stroller and car seat combination in this review.
-This attachment process renders the stroller canopy unusable which is a shame because it is still attached and contributing to the weight of the stroller, but it doesn't serve a purpose that makes the added weight acceptable.
-Getting the seat to attach to the stroller isn't difficult, but it is more effort than the Bugaboo Bee3 Combo where the Keyfit 30 almost installs itself.
-You will need to apply pressure to hear the audible click, but we didn't have any trouble installing it wrong or thinking it was connected when it wasn't.
-Releasing the seat is just as simple as the connection.
-We did feel, however, that this stroller car seat combination is the least stable of all the Chicco options in our tests for this review.
+Installing the car seat requires folding the toddler seat all the way forward; this is unlike any other stroller in this review.
+This process renders the canopy unusable which is a shame because it is still attached and contributing to the weight, but it doesn't serve a purpose that makes the weight acceptable.
+Getting the carrier to attach to the stroller isn't difficult, but it is more effort than it should with a native brand carrier.
+You need to apply pressure to hear the click, but we didn't have any trouble installing it wrong or thinking it was connected when it wasn't.
+We feel this stroller car seat combination is the least stable of all the Chicco options in our tests.

 Weight and Folded Size

-The Liteway weighs 19.6 lbs, which means it should be embarrassed and ashamed to call itself an umbrella or lightweight option.
-With several standard size strollers coming in with smaller weights, we aren't entirely sure what Chicco is playing at here.
-The standard size UPPAbaby Cruz Combo scored a third place rank and weighed only 14.3 lbs, making tit e lightest standard option in this review.
-The lightest option is the Baby Trend Snap-n-Go EX with a weight of 10.9 lbs, and the BOB Revolution is much heavier with a weight 26.5 lbs.
-Only five products weigh more than the Liteway.
+The Liteway weighs 19.6 lbs, which means it should be embarrassed to call itself a lightweight option.
+With several full-size strollers coming in lighter, we aren't entirely sure what Chicco is thinking.
+The full-size UPPAbaby Cruz Combo scored well and weighs only 15.3 lbs, making it the lightest full-size option in this review and significantly lighter than the Liteway.

-The Liteway is easier to maneuver than the other Chicco products in this review, as well as the frame stroller products.
-It feels more stable and responsive than the frame options and only struggled marginally less in the grass and gravel.
-If you had to choose a Chicco option in this review based on maneuverability alone, it would be the Liteway, but even this product is nothing to write home about.
-The smaller plastic wheels and dual front wheel design have the Liteway getting caught on objects and veering off in directions we didn't intend, and dropping down from curbs was trying both because the brake pedals drag on the step and the handlebar height and placement had us bending in an awkward way.
+The Liteway is easier to maneuver than the other Chicco products in this review.
+It feels more stable and responsive than the frame options and only struggles marginally in the grass and gravel.
+The smaller plastic wheels and dual front wheel design get caught on objects, and dropping down from curbs was trying because the brake pedals drag on the step and the handlebar height causes awkward bending.